 Achieving ‘One Nation, One Tax’

 GST unifies the indirect tax system by replacing multiple taxes that varied by state, bringing consistency across India.
-With a single tax rate on goods and services nationwide, GST simplifies tax administration, making it easier for the Central Government to set uniform rates and policies.
+With a single tax rate on goods and services nationwide, goods and services tax simplifies tax administration, making it easier for the Central Government to set uniform rates and policies.
 Standardized practices like e-way bills for goods transportation and e-invoicing for transaction reporting enhance compliance.
 This unified system reduces administrative burdens, providing a streamlined approach to tax compliance.

 -